 However, all of them are expensive.
 For example, chemotherapy may cost someone anywhere between 10 percent and 50 percent in out-of-pocket expenses.
 Alternatively, the price ranges from $10,000 to $200,000 without insurance.
 The bill depends on the cancer stage and the number of treatments a person needs.

 Additionally, you may have to pay the costs of hospitalization and medication.
-Of course, a treatment plan could last a while.
+Of course, a treatment plan could last for some time.
 Therefore, future healthcare bills count toward the Roundup settlement.

 Treatment for cancers like non-Hodgkin’s lymphoma can be extensive.
 As a result, a person has to take plenty of time off work.
 Due to staying home or at the hospital, they see less money appear in their paychecks.
 The decrease in income and more bills is a concern to many victims.